mrkkrj/TrianglePP/docs/README.md

 As stated in http://www.cs.cmu.edu/~quake/triangle.defs.html :

-*"A Planar Straight Line Graph (PSLG) is a collection of vertices and segments.
-Segments are edges whose endpoints are vertices in the PSLG, and whose presence in any mesh generated from the PSLG is enforced."*
+*"A Planar Straight Line Graph (PSLG) is a collection of vertices and segments. **Segments are edges** whose endpoints are vertices in the PSLG, and whose **presence in any mesh generated** from the PSLG **is enforced**."*

 and:

-*"A constrained Delaunay triangulation of a PSLG is similar to a Delaunay triangulation, but each PSLG segment is present as a single edge in the triangulation.
+*"A constrained Delaunay triangulation of a PSLG is similar to a Delaunay triangulation, but **each PSLG segment is present as a single edge** in the triangulation.
 A constrained Delaunay triangulation is not truly a Delaunay triangulation.
-Some of its triangles might not be Delaunay, but they are all constrained Delaunay."*
+Some of its triangles **might not be Delaunay**, but they are all constrained Delaunay."*

  - Docs: